MicrochipTech/EA89C15A/README.md

-# SAMA7D65 Early Access - Repository
+# SAMA7D65 SoC SiP Early Access - Repository

 The SAMA7D6 Series is a high-performance Arm® Cortex®-A7 CPU-based embedded microprocessor (MPU) targeting HMI and connectivity applications in the home/building, industrial, appliance, medical & automotive markets.
 The SAMA7D6 Series is delivered with a comprehensive development suite that includes a mainline Linux® distribution and the Microchip MPLAB® X/Harmony software framework.